roboterclubaachen/micro-motor/README.md

 PCB _micro-motor-v2.1_ is similar to _v2_, but with added RC filters at encoder connector, added 1 µF capacitor to the STM32 _VREFBUF_ output and changed DC/DC converter modules (caused by component shortage).

+Any software (Git HEAD) is only for the latest hardware version.

 ## Folder structure